remoteoss/snowflake-utils/README.md

 ### Table structure and Column

-When initialising the table object you can pass a table structure that contains a dictionary of name: column, where `Column` is an object that contains the column data type and eventual tags to be applied to the column.
+When initializing the table object you can pass a table structure that contains a dictionary of name: column, where `Column` is an object that contains the column data type and eventual tags to be applied to the column.
 `TableStructure` can also be used to specify the tags to be applied at the table level.

-`TableStructure` can also be used to sanitise column names, if `parsed_columns` is called with `replace_chars=True`, which will remove hypens from column names and replace them with underscores.
+`TableStructure` can also be used to sanitize column names, if `parsed_columns` is called with `replace_chars=True`, which will remove hyphens from column names and replace them with underscores.

 ```python
 TableStructure(